 5. Enhanced Posture and Balance

 The added weight encourages better posture and core engagement, which may reduce the risk of falls or injury over time.
-I’m clumsy to start with, and balance is something I really need to work on!
+The catch is that you want to make sure your weighted vest isn’t too heavy for you: see below on how to calculate this.

 How to Choose a Weighted Vest